Energetic Causal Sets: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Astrid Eichorn, Fay Dowker, Laurent Freidel, Raphael Sorkin and Sumati Surya for conversations and encouragement.
+We are grateful to Jacob Barnett, Astrid Eichorn, Fay Dowker, Laurent Freidel, Raphael Sorkin, Sumati Surya and a referee for conversations and encouragement.
 This research was supported in part by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation.
 This research was also partly supported by grants from NSERC, FQXi and the John Templeton Foundation.
 M.C.\ was supported by the EU FP7 grant PIIF-GA-2011-300606 and FCT grant SFRH/BPD/79284/201(Portugal).